PingOne

 9. Click Save.

-5. Select Applications → Applications, and locate the application you created earlier.
+5. Go to Applications > Applications, and locate the application you created earlier.

 6. Click the application entry to open the details panel.

-7. Click the Configuration tab and review the configuration information.
+7. On the Configuration tab, review the configuration information.

 You need this configuration property information to configure PingCentral for SSO, so keep this browser window open.